Hope fading as deaths in Turkey, Syria quake pass 11,000

 Syrian officials said the bodies of more than 100 Syrians who died during the earthquake in Turkey were brought back home for burial.
 Mazen Alloush, an official on the Syrian side of the border, said 20 more bodies were on their way, adding that all of them were Syrian refugees who fled civil war.

-More than two days after the quake, concerns grew for those still trapped, though stories of rescues gave many hope.
+Stories of rescues continued to provide hope that some people still trapped might be found alive.
 A crying newborn still connected by the umbilical cord to her deceased mother was rescued in Syria on Monday.
 In Turkey’s Kahramanmaras, rescuers pulled a 3-year-old boy, Arif Kaan, from the rubble.

 “For now, the name of hope in Kahramanmaras is Arif Kaan,” a Turkish television reporter proclaimed as the dramatic rescue was broadcast to the country.

-Polish rescuers told TVN24 that low temperatures were working against them, though two firefighters said that the fact that people were caught in bed under warm covers by the pre-dawn quake could help.
+Polish rescuers told TVN24 that low temperatures were working against them, though two firefighters said the fact that the predawn quake struck as many people were in bed under warm covers could help buy the search teams more time.

+But David Alexander, a professor of emergency planning and management at University College London, said data from past earthquakes suggested the likelihood of survival was now slim, particularly for individuals who suffered serious injuries or significant blood loss.

+“Statistically, today is the day when we’re going to stop finding people,” he said.
+“That doesn’t mean we should stop searching.”

+Alexander cautioned that the final death toll may not be known for weeks because of the sheer amount of rubble that needs to be sifted.

+The last time an earthquake killed so many people was 2015, when 8,800 died in a magnitude 7.8 quake in Nepal.
+A 2011 earthquake in Japan triggered a tsunami, killing nearly 20,000 people.

-The cold also made life miserable for those who lost their homes.
-Many survivors in Turkey have had to sleep in cars, outside or in government shelters.
+Cold weather added to the misery of residents who lost their homes.
+Many survivors in Turkey slept in cars, government shelters or outdoors.

 “We don’t have a tent, we don’t have a heating stove, we don’t have anything.
 Our children are in bad shape.
 We are all getting wet under the rain and our kids are out in the cold,” Aysan Kurt, 27, said.
 “We did not die from hunger or the earthquake, but we will die freezing from the cold.”